uncw-library/CDM-Responsive-Scripts/README.md

+NOTE:

+Contentdm requires these files to be renamed on each upload:  custom.css, custom.js, custom_home.html.

+If one uploads any file to contentdm without first renaming it, there is a chance the contentdm will ignore the file.
+They decline to fix this bug.

 These are copies of custom files the contentdm admin may be uploading to contentdm.

 The most reliable source for these files is to load https://digitalcollections.uncw.edu/ in your browser & save the files via the browser's developer tools.